netdata/netdata/health/README.md

 Netdata creates charts dynamically, and runs an independent thread to constantly evaluate them, which means Netdata operates like a health watchdog for your services and applications.

-You can even run statistical algorithms against the metrics you've collected to power complex.
+You can even run statistical algorithms against the metrics you've collected to power complex lookups.
 Your imagination, and the needs of your infrastructure, are your only limits.

 **Take the next steps with health monitoring:**